- Our Former Favorite Fitted Crib Mattress Protector: American Baby

 Note: The Ikea website actually never says “waterproof!!”
 I needed to read more closely – but I thought that because the backing was polypropylene that it was intended to be.
 The description only talks about stains, dirt, and killing dust mites in the washing machine on hot.
 Huh.
 They also don’t have a place for reviews.
 Darn.

 This has ended up to be quite a long post!
-Here’s what I’ve learned about buying a safe, non-toxic, organic mattress.
+Here’s what I’ve learned about buying a safe, non-toxic, natural, organic mattress.
 Let’s go shopping together one more time!